zidarsk8/ggrc-core/doc/pull_request_reviews.md

     _NOTE: You have to close all current incognito browsers to get a clean session._

+    Test the pull request as decribed in
-    After you have verified that everything works correctly, you can remove the temporary branch used for the testing:
+    [Part 2](#how-to-properly-review-a-pull-request) of this guide.
+After you have verified that everything works correctly, you can remove the temporary branch that was used for the testing:

     ```console
     git checkout develop